What is a terminal church?

 First, bring up church-sponsored groups and events as ways to grow and be obedient to the command to love each other.
-Don’t forget to mention that these sort of ministries are the requirement of “faithful church members” who have a “true servant heart.”
+Don’t forget to mention that these sorts of ministries are the requirement of “faithful church members” who have a “true servant heart.”

 Third, put up signup sheets for these groups in prominent areas, making public those who have signed up while also identifying those who have not.

-Fourth, use every announcement opportunity afforded by the liturgy or service to bring up the benefits of these functions as well as the opportunity to love one another … again.
+Fourth, use every announcement opportunity afforded by the liturgy or service to bring up the benefits of these functions as well as the chance to love one another … again.
 And again and again.